rollthecloudinc/RollwithClassifieds/README.md

 # RollwithClassifieds.com

-This is a suite of eco-friendly classifieds websites.
+This is a suite of eco-friendly classifieds websites and apps.

 ## RollwithRealestate.com